 (b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity, and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds.

-(c) Both parties have the right to participate in the process, or to refrain from participation.
+(c) Both parties have the right to participate in the process, or to refrain from participation.17

+17 Please note that declining to respond to questions posed by the other party's advisor during a hearing, will impact the Panel's ability to rely upon the information provided by that party.
 The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University decides to abide by that request.